qigebixia/IoT/README.md

 # IoT
-the Internet of Things.
+the Internet of Things, Smart home, Home automation.
 Based on OpenWRT, Arduino.

 Only server's code is updated, arduino's code is on the way(based on WIFI shield)

 ####This is:

-- Just is a specific requirement from a first party, not a pervasive templete for anybody, api is on the way.
+- Just is a specific requirement from a first party, not a pervasive templete for anybody.
+I'll try my best to make it reusable.
+So, api is on the way.

 - Git is just a storage, so far.